department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/burial-planning.md

 ### How do I plan a burial for a family member who has just died?

+You may want to choose a funeral director to help you plan the burial.

-**If you have a pre-need decision letter confirming eligibility**, you, or the funeral director at your funeral home of choice, can call the National Cemetery Scheduling Office at <span class="tel">800-535-1117</span> to request a burial.
+**If you have a pre-need decision letter confirming eligibility**, either you or the funeral director you've chosen can call the National Cemetery Scheduling Office at <span class="tel">800-535-1117</span> to request a burial.
 You don’t need to do anything else.

-**If you don’t have a pre-need decision letter**, you have a few steps to take before you can request a burial.
+**If you don’t have a pre-need decision letter**, either you or the funeral director you've chosen have a few steps to take before requesting a burial.
 Keep reading to find out what to do next.

-You can also have the funeral director at your funeral home of choice, help with these steps.
+#### Prepare

 **Check to see if the deceased can be buried in a VA national cemetery.** [Find out if the deceased is eligible](/burials-and-memorials/eligibility).

 **Once you’ve confirmed eligibility, gather the documents and other information you'll need** to identify the deceased when you apply:

-#### Prepare

-Gather the following documents and other information:

- - The deceased’s DD214 (or similar discharge papers).
+ - The deceased’s DD214, or similar discharge papers.
+If you can't find the discharge papers, please ask for our help to get these records.
 [Find out which discharge papers we accept along with your application](http://www.cem.va.gov/CEM/hmm/discharge_documents.asp).
-If you can't find the discharge papers, we can look at our records to see if the Veteran is eligible.
  - The deceased’s full name, gender, Social Security number or Veteran ID, date of death, and date of birth
  - Next-of-kin information (name, relationship, Social Security number, phone number, and address)
  - Marital status; surviving spouse’s status as Veteran or family member; and status and detailed information for any disabled children who may be buried in the future in a national cemetery
  - Veteran’s zip code and county at the time of death
  - If the deceased is a spouse or a Veteran whose spouse has already died, the full name of the family member, cemetery section, and site number

+**Decide on the burial details and gather all related information**, including:

   - Your cemetery of choice

-**Decide on the burial details and gather all related information**, including:

   - Type of gravesite memorial.
-[See your options for a headstone, marker, or medallion](/burials-and-memorials/burial-planning/headstones-markers-medallions).
+[See your options for a headstone, marker, or niche cover](/burials-and-memorials/burial-planning/headstones-markers-medallions).
  - Type of burial: casket or cremation and size of the casket or urn (a container used to hold ashes)
  - Whether you want military honors, a burial flag, or a Presidential Memorial Certificate